MUSC Student Handbook

 The R.A.D. program, which has been taught to thousands of women at universities worldwide, is offered to female students and employees through the Medical University of South Carolina Public Safety Department.
-We have four certified R.A.D. instructors who work together to teach the courses and provide students with a more personal experience.
+We have three certified R.A.D. instructors who work together to teach the courses and provide students with a more personal experience.

 If you are interested in participating in R.A.D., contact PSO Leslie Moore, by dialing 792-2261 or email her at firstname.lastname@example.org.

 Many IDs are turned in to Public Safety’s Lost and Found.
 If your lost ID is not found, a new ID can be made at Public Safety for $15.00.